 Covid: Our Community relies heavily on tourism with many families with small businesses being impacted by covid and now staffing shortages, leading to reduced income, financial hardship, need for extended early education and care of their children and family support.
 Long Covid is impacting the health of our existing educators and their availability to work.

 Social and Economic Disadvantage: Bermagui has a population approximately 1865 with growth in the area estimated at +10.4% (the 2nd fastest in regional NSW).
 There has been a dramatic increase in the local birth rate and a steady movement of families with young children from other regions such as Sydney, Canberra and Melbourne.
-Bermagui is increasingly becoming know as a tourist destination with over 52 000 visitors each year.
+Bermagui is increasingly becoming know as a tourist destination with over 52,000 visitors each year.
 Median weekly household incomes are $1022.
 Relatively high unemployment and less job, study and further education opportunities in the area.
 Much of the work in the area is seasonal, causing hardship at certain times of year.
 Increased price of petrol, directly affecting tourism and threatening further lack of money.
 Large proportion of single parent families experiencing a lack of support.
 Large geographical area impacting on transportation, fuel costs and isolation.
 Lack of local services, need to travel, for medical, health, dental, high school, further education and even food shopping, to Bega & Narooma.
 Parents commuting to Bega, Narooma, Moruya etc for work and their need for extended hours for childcare.

 Lack of Affordable Housing: As with many regional areas, Bermagui is in a housing crisis.
 There is a lack of affordable long-term rental properties and a dramatic increase in rent, purchase price & rates, impacting families and our Preschool staff.
 Rental accommodation has escalated from an average of $130 to $450- $700 a week.
 The average cost of purchasing a property has risen dramatically in a few short years from $270 000 to $950 000.
 We have lost many staff who have had to move away from the area when they have lost their rental properties as owner put these houses on the market, or have been priced out of the rental and purchase of housing market while their wages remain amongst the lowest in the country.